NoahTheDuke/clein/README.md

 ## How to configure

 Add the alias `:clein/build` with the clein-specific configuration.
+The option keys are named for their tools.build usage, not their Leiningen counterparts.
+I chose this to make it easier to search for and understand

 The example below details all possible options with their defaults:

 ```clojure
 {:aliases